TheoRelativity/VulSE/README.md

 Once the injection has been executed by the scanner, it analyzes the response of the request and it searches for SQL/Database/DBMS error strings.

 ## Changelog

+### 0.3
+09 July 2018

+- Added dict results in vResults.custom() for easy management
+- Implemented the draft method sql_inj_error_based in vScans

 ### 0.2
 08 July 2018